RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 Whilst hashes aren't reversible directly, you can just search for them.
 Take the value `{{< md5 "foobar" >}}`.
 You can't take that value and reverse it back into the input `foobar`, but you can literally [search it online](https://duckduckgo.com/?q={{< md5 "foobar" >}}) and find the result.
 This is thanks to rainbow tables.

 Rainbow are a huge table of mappings between hashes and their plaintext counterparts.
 Bruteforcing a hash can take a long time, but looking up a hash in a rainbow table will take a few seconds at most.
-The rainbow table for seven letter passwords hashed with SHA1 is just 50GB.
+The rainbow table for seven letter passwords hashed with SHA1 is just 50 GB.
 [Project rainbowcrack](https://project-rainbowcrack.com/table.htm) has a list of them for download.

 Hashing also has the drawback of repeatability.
 Given the same input, a hash will always return the same output.
 This means that if people are using the same password, they'll have the same hash.
 Combined with things like password resets, it can become fairly simple to work them out, and [fun](https://xkcd.com/1286/).